DOCUMENT YOUR OLD ORCHARD

 - Graft from your old trees and plant the new trees on site.

 - Go to MyFruitTree to learn how to have apple and cherry trees of unknown cultivars identified through DNA analysis.
+Let Cameron and his team know MORP recommended you have your trees tested.
 This involves submitting young leaf samples in the spring.
-Current cost is approximately $120 per sample but is subject to change.
+Current cost per sample is approximately $50 for basic analysis for identification purposes and $120 to include parentage results if avail, but $ is subject to change.

 - Please share results with us to assist in documenting Colorado’s fruit growing heritage.